Amid #MeToo, New York Employers Face Strict New Sexual Harassment Laws

 Existing employees in New York state must undergo training by Oct.
 9, 2019; all new employees must undergo training "as soon as possible," or, under the New York City law, within 90 days.

 Other states, including California, also mandate harassment training.
-But New York's differ, in that prevention training will be required of all employees annually, and the laws will apply to all employers, regardless of size.
+But New York's laws differ in that prevention training will be required of all employees annually, and the laws will apply to all employers, regardless of size.

 This all comes as news to Peter Shelsky, co-owner of Shelsky's, a deli in Brooklyn, who says he wasn't aware of the new laws until a reporter asked to interview him.

 "We never really had a policy or arrangement written down," he says.
-It never seemed necessary because his deli's six employees get along, and sexual harassment has never been an issue, he says.
+It never seemed necessary because his deli's six employees get along and sexual harassment has never been an issue, he says.

 Now that the law is on his radar, Shelsky says, he'll make sure he complies.